 And so it begins.
 Poor communication can literally ruin a relationship.
+It’s one of the unhappy marriage signs you should be wary of.
 As a wife and mother in a once struggling, blended family, I know.

-So, how did we grow from an unspeakably troubled union into the nationally featured and leading voice on African American relationships and parenting?
+So, how did we grow from an unspeakably troubled union into the nationally featured and leading voice of African-American relationships and parenting?